Govinda Chandra Dev

-Govinda Chandra Dev (1 February 1907 – 25 March 1971), known as Dr. G. C. Dev, was a professor of philosophy at the University of Dhaka.
-He was assassinated at the onset of Bangladesh Liberation War of 1971 by the Pakistan Army.
+Govinda Chandra Dev (1 February 1907 – 26 March 1971) (Full name : Govinda Chandra Dev Purakayastha), also known as Dr. G. C. Dev, was a professor of philosophy at the University of Dhaka.
+He was assassinated at the onset of the Bangladesh Liberation War of 1971 by the Pakistan Army.

 Early life and education

-Dev was born in the village of Lauta of the Panchakhanda Pargana (currently Beanibazar Upazila) of Sylhet District, East Bengal (now Bangladesh) on 1 February 1907.
-His ancestors were high-caste Brahmins who settled in Sylhet from Gujarat.
+Dev was born in the village of Lauta of the Panchakhanda Pargana (currently Beanibazar Upazila) of Sylhet District, British India (present-day Bangladesh) on 1 February 1907.
 After his father's death at an early age, Dev was raised by the local Christian missionaries.
 Dev passed the Entrance Examination in first division from Biani Bazar High English School in 1925.
 In 1927, he passed the Intermediate Examination from Ripon College, Kolkata.
 He received his Bachelor of Arts degree with honors from Sanskrit College in 1929.
 In 1931, he received his Master of Arts in philosophy from the University of Calcutta.
 He graduated summa cum laude in both Bachelors and Masters.
 His Doctoral thesis was titled Reason, intuition and reality, and for this, he received a PhD degree from Calcutta University in 1944.
 The thesis dissertation was later published as a book titled Idealism and Progress.

 Life and career

-Dev started his career as a lecturer in Ripon College in Kolkata.
+Dev started his career as a lecturer at Ripon College in Kolkata.
 As the college was transferred from Calcutta to Dinajpur (now in Bangladesh) during World War II, he moved as well.
 In 1945, the college re-located to Kolkata, but Dev decided to stay back in Dinajpur as the founding principal of the new branch of Surendranath College (now Dinajpur Government College).
 Later, in July 1953, he joined the Department of Philosophy at Dhaka University.
-He also served as the house tutor of Dhaka hall (present Shahidullah Hall) in 1957 before being appointed as the provost of Jagannath Hall in the same year.
-Dev was appointed as the chairman of the department of philosophy in 1963.
+He also served as the house tutor of Dhaka Hall (present Shahidullah Hall) in 1957 before being appointed the provost of Jagannath Hall in the same year.
+Dev was appointed the chairman of the department of philosophy in 1963.
 On 1 July 1967, Dev became a full professor.
-In the late 1960s he taught in Wilkes-Barre College in Pennsylvania, USA as a visiting professor.
+In the late 1960s, he taught at Wilkes-Barre College in Pennsylvania, US, as a visiting professor.
 His admirers in the college founded The Govinda Dev Foundation for World Brotherhood for the propagation of Dev's humanist philosophy.

-Dev was elected the general secretary of Pakistan Philosophical Congress in the 1960s and held the post till his death in 1971.
+Dev was elected the general secretary of the Pakistan Philosophical Congress in the 1960s and held the post till his death in 1971.
 He also set up a Philosophy House in Dhaka University to promote and practice his life-oriented and humanist philosophy, which became a center for intellectual and cultural activities in the university.

 Dev donated the bulk of his belongings to the university in his lifetime.
-The donation facilitated the establishment of Center for Philosophical Studies (DCPS) at Dhaka University in 1980.
+The donation facilitated the establishment of the Center for Philosophical Studies (DCPS) at Dhaka University in 1980.

-Dev was a life-long bachelor, although he adopted a son Jyoti Prakash Dutta and a daughter, Rokeya Begum Sultana.
+Dev was a life-long bachelor, although he adopted a son, Jyoti Prakash Dutta, and a daughter, Rokeya Begum Sultana.